RH (RH)

 Additional liquidity measure

-The cash conversion cycle of RH, a measure of how long it takes for a company to convert its investments in inventory back to cash, has exhibited fluctuating trends over the past few reporting periods.
+The cash conversion cycle is a key metric that measures how long it takes for a company to convert its investments in inventory and other resources into cash from sales.